teamwethrift/amp-snippets/README.md

 ### Package Control (recommended)

-The easiest way to install the C++ Snippets is by using [Package Control](https://packagecontrol.io/).
+The easiest way to install is by using [Package Control](https://packagecontrol.io/).
 See [installation docs](https://packagecontrol.io/installation).

 - Open Package Control (or hit Ctrl + Shift + P or Cmd + Shift + P)
 - Type _install_ and hit enter